Our Supporters

 Jill Sturgeon

-In 2016 between the end of chemotherapy and surgery, Jill did a sky dive raising money for us and 2 other charities.
+In 2016 between the end of chemotherapy and surgery, Jill did a sky dive.

 Jill raises funds for us as she believes the need for research into inflammatory breast cancer is of paramount importance, and as ours is the only UK research into IBC she is aware the charity relies solely on our fundraisers to continue this urgent work.